 Secondary syphilis - Oral Mucosal Lesion

-The lesions of secondary syphilis heal in 2-10 weeks, with or without treatment.
+The lesions of secondary syphilis resolve in 3-12 weeks, with or without treatment.
 If left untreated, up to 25% of patients will relapse within the first 2 years.

 Related topics: Primary syphilis, Tertiary syphilis, Early congenital syphilis, Late congenital syphilis, Ocular syphilis

 Last Updated: 08/15/2019